Canop/bacon/README.md

 It works on all decent terminals on Linux, Max OSX and Windows.

+### Are there settings

+Yes, you can for example enable vim-like key bindings, or always start in summary mode or with lines wrapped.

+To create a default preferences file, use `bacon --prefs`.

+Shortcut:

+    $EDITOR $(bacon --prefs)

 ### Why "bacon" ?

 * It's a **bac**kground **con**piler.